Rumpunzel/rpg-thingy/characters/the-heart-of-rpg-thingy.md

 Depending on your character, it might represent how much lady luck smiles upon you, the good graces of the higher forces you hold sacred, or your iron will and determination.

 Whenever the Truth or Lie really come out through how you roleplay your character or through the drama that results from your choices, you earn **1** Favor for your character.

+### Empowering Traits

+If the trait you use has a rating of **2,** you may use an additional dice modifier of different attribute on that roll as well.
+You choose which of the two other dice modifiers you want to use.

+If the trait you use has a rating of **3,** you may use all dice modifiers of all attributes on that roll.
+This is incredibly powerful.

+If the action you are trying to undertake aligns with the Truth you have chosen for your character, you may spend **1** Favor to temporarily increase the rating of a trait by **1** for the duration of a test.
+If you do not having a fitting trait when undertaking such an action, you may also spend **1** Favor to temporarily gain the benefits as if you had a fitting trait with rating **1.**